realwestman/Westman-Policegarage/README.md

   Well if that's the case, I've the perfect solution for you!
 The best part, it's FREE.

 Framework

 ESX

 Configuration

 Job, positions, images, names, hash etc. With this effective config you can change almost everything which makes it easier for server owners.

-Escrow Asset
- Yes, only lua file is encrypted.

 Optimization

 Idle 0.00ms
 Usage 0.03 - 0.05ms

 Video

 https://youtu.be/NywbzZpnvJ8?si=_q_5PFkaM-5H8dZY

 NOTE: YOU DON'T HAVE THE PERMISSIONS TO SELL THIS RESOURCE AT ANY CIRCUMSTANCES.
 DOESN'T MATTER IF YOU MODIFY IT OR NOT.